 § 5 Prices, shipping costs and transfer of risk

-(1) All prices given on the Supplier's website are understood to include relevant statutory value-added tax.
+(1) All prices given in the online shop are understood to include relevant statutory sales tax.

 § 6 Payment terms

 (1) Unless otherwise arranged, the purchase price owed by the Customer is due immediately upon conclusion of the contract.